 And of all the movements coming out of the sixteenth century reformation, they are our (Seventh-day Adventists) closest spiritual cousins

 The Sermon on the Mount is the text I want to look at this morning.
-It covers three chapters, Matthew 5-7.
+It covers three chapters, Matthew 5-7, and of course I can only touch on a little of it.

 Jesus’ words in this sermon are some of the most familiar to our ears, especially the list of blessings we call the Beatitudes.

-In this passage, Jesus turns the values of the world upside down, and tells us we should value things that the world despises, and despise the things the world values.
+In this passage, Jesus turns the values of the world upside down, and tells us we should value what the world despises, and despise what the world values.

 Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they shall be comforted.
 Blessed are the meek, for they shall inherit the earth.
 Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
 Blessed are the merciful, for they shall receive mercy.
 Blessed are the pure in heart, for they shall see God.
 Blessed are the peacemakers, for they shall be called sons of God.
 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.